Lasso and probabilistic inequalities for multivariate point processes: Applications to the case of multivariate Hawkes process

 \subsection{Some useful probabilistic results for multivariate Hawkes processes}

 In this paragraph, we present some particular exponential results and tail controls for Hawkes processes.
-Up to our knowledge, these results are new: They constitute the generalization of \cite{RBRoy} to the multivariate case.
-In this paper, they are used to control $\P(\Omega_c^c)$ and $\P(\Omega_{V,B}^c)$ but they may be of self-interest.
+As far as we know, these results are new: They constitute the generalization of \cite{RBRoy} to the multivariate case.
+In this paper, they are used to control $\P(\Omega_c^c)$ and $\P(\Omega_{V,B}^c)$ but they may be of independent interest.

 Since the functions $h^{(m)}_{\ell}$'s are nonnegative, a cluster representation exists.
-We can indeed construct the Hawkes process by the Poisson cluster representation (see \cite{DVJ}) as follows: \begin{itemize} \item Distribute \emph{ancestral points} with marks $\ell = 1, \ldots, M$ according to homogeneous Poisson processes with intensities $\nu^{(\ell)}$ on $\mathbb{R}$. \item For each ancestral point, form a cluster of descendant points.
-More precisely, starting with an ancestral point at time 0 of a certain type, we successively build new generations as Poisson processes with intensity $h^{(m)}_{\ell}(.-T)$, where $T$ is the parent of type $\ell$ (the corresponding children being of type $m$).
-We are in the situation where this process extinguishes and we denote by $H$ the last children of all generations, which also represents the length of the cluster.
-Note that the number of descendants is a multitype branching process (and there exists a branching cluster representation (see \cite{ BM, DVJ, hawkes}) with offspring distributions being Poisson variables with means
+We can indeed construct the Hawkes process by the Poisson cluster representation (see \cite{DVJ}) as follows: \begin{itemize} \item Distribute \emph{ancestral points} with marks $\ell= 1, \ldots, M$ according to homogeneous Poisson processes with intensities $\nu^{(\ell )}$ on $\mathbb{R}$. \item For each ancestral point, form a cluster of descendant points.
+More precisely, starting with an ancestral point at time 0 of a certain type, we successively build new generations as Poisson processes with intensity $h^{(m)}_{\ell}(\cdot-T)$, where $T$ is the parent of type $\ell$ (the corresponding children being of type $m$).
+We will be in the situation where this process becomes extinguished and we denote by $H$ the last children of all generations, which also represents the length of the cluster.
+Note that the number of descendants is a multitype branching process (and there exists a branching cluster representation (see \cite{BM,DVJ,hawkes})) with offspring distributions being Poisson variables with means

 \end{itemize} The essential part we need is that the expected number of offsprings of type $m$ from a point of type $\ell$ is $\gamma_{\ell, m}$.
-With $\Gamma = (\gamma_{\ell, m})_{\ell, m = 1, \ldots, M}$ the matrix of expectations the theory of multitype branching processes gives that the clusters are finite almost surely if and only if the spectral radius of $\Gamma$ is smaller than or equal to 1.
+With $\Gamma= (\gamma_{\ell, m})_{\ell, m = 1, \ldots, M}$, the theory of multitype branching processes gives that the clusters are finite almost surely if the spectral radius of $\Gamma$ is strictly smaller than 1.
 In this case, there is a stationary version of the Hawkes process by the Poisson cluster representation.

-Below we will need the stronger requirement that $\Gamma$ has spectral radius strictly smaller than 1 to ensure a bound on the number of points in a cluster.
+Moreover, if $\Gamma$ has spectral radius strictly smaller than 1, one can provide a bound on the number of points in a cluster.
 We denote by $\P_\ell$ the law of the cluster whose ancestral point is of type $\ell$, $\E_\ell$ is the corresponding expectation.